Masjed Soleyman oil field

-The Masjed Soleyman oil field is an oil field located in Masjed Soleyman, Khuzestan Province, Iran and in the north of Ahvaz City.
-It was the first oil field discovered in Middle East.
+The Masjed Soleyman oil field is an oil field located in Masjed Soleyman, Khuzestan Province, Iran and to the northeast of Ahvaz City.
+It was the first oil field discovered in the Middle East.
 The field is a mature super-giant, which produces primarily from the prolific Oligocene Asmari horizons, a formation which underpins Iranian crude oil production.
 The National Iranian South Oil Company operates the field, as well as a number of other fields in the surrounding regions.
-Oil production of MasjedSoleyman field is about 5000 oilbbl/d.
+Oil production of the MasjedSoleyman field is about 5000 oilbbl/d.
 The field is estimated to contain 6.5 billion barrels of oil.
 So far 367 wells were drilled in the field, of which only 16 are currently operational.
-The field is owned by National Iranian Oil Company (NIOC).
+The field is owned by the National Iranian Oil Company (NIOC).